-Here at Shires Vets, we understand that your cat’s dental hygiene is just as important as any other routine and preventative treatment.
+Here at Shires Vets in Staffordshire, we understand that your cat’s dental hygiene is just as important as any other routine and preventative treatment.
 This is why we recommend preventative dental care.

 Symptoms of dental disease in cats

-Cats can be very good at hiding signs of pain and often, owners aren’t aware that their cat has dental disease; this is why our vets and nurses perform a dental check at each general consultation.
+Cats can be very good at hiding signs of pain; owners often aren’t aware that their cat has dental disease, so our vets and nurses perform a dental check at each general consultation.

 Some cats with severe dental disease, root exposure, severe gingivitis (inflammation of the gums), or tooth root infections will continue to eat, showing only subtle signs that there is a problem.
 Catching dental disease early can reduce the number of extractions required from not noticing earlier signs of dental disease.